 I often see recipes that say to marinate overnight or for 24 hours.
 In my experience, this is too long.
 The meat ends up tougher, not juicier.

-In our guide to marinades over here we say that smaller pieces of meat should only be in the marinade for around 2 hours.
+Smaller pieces of meat should only be in the marinade for around 2 hours.
 Chicken thighs are definitely small and should use that same amount of time.